 Shine Lawyers’ claim alleged that:

-- the warnings that accompanied the implants of possible risks were inadequate; and
+- the information and warnings that accompanied the implants did not adequately disclose the nature and severity of the risks; and

 The trial ran for over 7 months in the Federal Court and judgment had been reserved since February 2018.